-The NSW Government is committed to reducing the harm caused by tobacco smoking among Aboriginal people in NSW.
+The NSW Government is committed to reducing the harm caused by tobacco smoking and improving the health of Aboriginal people.
 Targets for reducing smoking rates of Aboriginal people are specified in the NSW 2021 Plan:

-- reduce smoking rates by 3% by 2015 for non-Aboriginal people and by 4% for Aboriginal people by 2015
+- reduce smoking rates by 3 per cent by 2015 for non-Aboriginal people and by 4 per cent for Aboriginal people by 2015

-- reduce the rate of smoking by non-Aboriginal pregnant women by 0.5% per year and by 2% for pregnant Aboriginal women.
+- reduce the rate of smoking by non-Aboriginal pregnant women by 0.5 per cent per year and by 2 per cent for pregnant Aboriginal women.

-In NSW, the smoking prevalence among Aboriginal people remains unacceptably high despite some significant decreases in smoking prevalence in the general population.
+In NSW, the smoking rates among Aboriginal people remains high despite some significant decreases in the smoking rates in the general population.
 Health Stats NSW shows:

-- in 2015, 45.2% of Aboriginal mothers reported smoking during pregnancy compared to 7.8% of non-Aboriginal mothers.
+- In 2019, 43.2 per cent of Aboriginal mothers reported smoking during pregnancy compared to 7.1 per cent of non-Aboriginal mothers.

-Aboriginal people are a socioeconomic disadvantaged subgroup in the Australian population, which in itself is a predictor of increased smoking behaviour.
-Aboriginal people experience high rates of chronic disease due to smoking and as a result one in five Aboriginal people will die prematurely from a tobacco-related illness.
+Aboriginal people also experience high rates of chronic disease due to smoking, and as a result one in five Aboriginal people will die prematurely from a tobacco-related illness.

 Reducing the high rates of tobacco smoking among Aboriginal people will improve quality of life and help to close the life expectancy gap between Aboriginal and non-Aboriginal Australians.